jewei1997/LinkSharing/README.md

 thats it! keep it simple

 Future Features:
+ - [ ] import bookmarks from chrome
+ - [ ] subscribe to list to get updates
+ - [ ] chrome extension
  - [ ] comment section on the list of links and on each link itself
- - [ ] subscribe to list to get updates
  - [ ] see a preview of link like how messenger does
  - [ ] read/unread